-Mr. Lau Wai Kwok (劉偉國), aged 54, is our chief executive officer and an executive Director.
-Mr. Lau is responsible for overseeing the business, corporate strategy, long-term planning all-round development and daily operations of our Group.
+Mr. Lau Wai Kwok (劉偉國), aged 55, is our chief executive officer and an executive Director.
+Mr. Lau is responsible for overseeing the business, corporate strategy, long-term planning, all-round corporate development and daily operations of our Group.
 He was appointed as a Director on 18 September 2015 and our chief executive officer and an executive Director on 15 March 2016.
 He is also the compliance officer of our Company and a member of both our nomination committee and corporate governance committee.

 Mr. Lau was appointed as a director of our operating subsidiary, Expert HK, on 24 September 2004.
-He has been the general manager of Expert HK since October 2004, responsible for overseeing the business of our Group.
-Mr. Lau also holds directorships in other subsidiaries within our Group, namely Expert BVI and Expert Macau.
+Before appointing as our chief executive officer, he had been the general manager of Expert HK since October 2004, responsible for overseeing the business of Expert HK and Expert Macau which was set up later on.
+Mr. Lau also holds directorships in other subsidiaries within our Group.
 He is one of our Controlling Shareholders.

 Mr. Lau graduated from the University of Hong Kong with a degree of Bachelor of Science in November 1991.
-Mr. Lau has extensive experience in the IT industry, including sales, marketing and operational management.
-Previously Mr. Lau worked at System-Pro Computers Limited, an IT products reseller, from 1992 to 1995.
-He joined Dell Computer Asia Limited ("Dell") in January 1996, and he was general sales manager of the large corporate accounts division when he left the company in April 2002.
-He was manager - sales (public sector) of Hutchison Global Communications Limited before he joined our Group in 2004.
+Mr. Lau has extensive experience in the IT and telco industries, including sales, marketing and operational management.
+Prior to joining the Group, he worked as a marketing executive at System-Pro Computers Limited, an IT products reseller, from August 1992 to December 1995.
+He joined Dell Computer Asia Limited ("Dell"), an IT products manufacturer, in January 1996 as account manager, and he was general sales manager of the large corporate accounts division when he left the company in April 2002.
+Thereafter, he joined Hutchison Global Communications Limited a telecommunication company, as sale manager - strategic accounts in May 2002, and the position he held before he left the company in October 2004 was manager - sales (public sector).

-Mr. Chan Kin Mei Stanley (陳健美), aged 51, is an executive Director since the re-designation of his office with effect from 8 November 2021.
+Mr. Chan Kin Mei Stanley (陳健美), aged 52, is an executive Director since the re-designation of his office with effect from 8 November 2021.
 He is responsible for advising on the finance, accounting, risk management and corporate governance of our Group.
 He was appointed as a Director on 25 November 2015 and a non-executive Director on 15 March 2016.
 Following the re-designation of Mr. Chan from a non-executive Director to an executive Director, Mr. Chan ceased to be a member of the audit committee of the Company.
 Currently, he is the chairman of our corporate governance committee.